What Are USDA Loans, and Am I Eligible for One?

 • Be worth more than the loan limit for the area they are located in.
 There are loan limits for homes purchased with some types of USDA loans.
 The limits are typically 80% of the local HUD 203(b) limit, but there are exceptions.

 • Have excessively large living areas.
 Most dwellings financed by USDA loans are 2,000 square feet or less.
-However, eligible properties can be any size — there is no specific size limit on acreage.
+However, eligible properties can be any size — there’s no specific size limit on acreage.

-Whether you have a property in mind that you want to buy or you want to look for USDA-eligible homes, start by opening the USDA loan map and follow these steps:
+Whether you have a property in mind that you want to buy, or you just want to look for USDA-eligible homes, start by opening the USDA loan map and following these steps:

-Step 2 The map will zero in on the address and put a pushpin on the location.
-Then, you’ll see a pop-up that will let you know immediately if that address is or is not located in an eligible area.
+Check if you’re eligible The map will zero in on the address and put a pushpin on the location.
+Then, you’ll see a pop-up that’ll let you know immediately whether that address is located in an eligible area.

-Step 3 If you want to continue searching on the map for another address, click on the pushpin icon above the map next to the search bar.
+Change the address If you want to continue searching on the map for another address, you can simply delete the address you entered and type in a new one.
+You also have the option to click on the pushpin icon above the map next to the search bar, which then allows you to drop a new pin on the map.

 USDA eligibility map

-Step 5 If you don’t have a property address to check, you can zoom out on the map and look at a larger area.
+Zoom out to check for USDA-eligible areas If you don’t have a property address to check, you can zoom out on the map and look at a larger area.
 You’ll notice that some areas have a peach-colored background and others are white.
-The peach tone indicates that homes in that region are not in USDA-eligible areas.
-Homes in the USDA loan map sections with a white background are generally USDA-eligible homes.
+The peach tone indicates that homes in that region aren’t in USDA-eligible areas.
+Areas with a white background generally include USDA-eligible homes.

 USDA eligibility map